vincode-io/Zavala/docs/_pages/help/Programming_Guide.md

 ### Export

 This will export the Outline in the specified format.
+You can also specify Relative File Links, which will point linked Outline URL’s to a relative file name.
+This can be useful if you are exporting multiple, linked Outlines so that they can be edited in another editor.

 ### Get Images for Outline